silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/How_Tos/Dynamic_Default_Fields.md

+---
+title: Dynamic Default Fields
+summary: Learn how to add default values to your models
+---

 # Dynamic Default Values

 The [api:DataObject::$defaults] array allows you to specify simple static values to be the default values when a